Grinzzly/PacMan-ML/README.md

 </div>

 ## About
 Did you know that the original name for Pac-Man was Puck-Man?
-You'd think it was because he looks like a hockey puck but it actually comes from the Japanese phrase 'Paku-Paku,' which means to flap one's mouth open and closed.
+You'd think it was because he looks like a hockey puck, but it actually comes from the Japanese phrase 'Paku-Paku,' which means to flap one's mouth open and closed.

 ## Installation & Usage

 From the root of the project directory:
 ```
 npm i
-npm watch
+npm run start
 ```
-_Use at least 10.17.0 version of Node.js_
+_Use at least 14.16.0 version of Node.js_

 ## Technology in use

 * __TensorFlow__
-* __Vega-Embed__
 * __Parcel__
+* __Google Pacman__ - kudos to google for implementing [pac-man](https://storage.googleapis.com/tfjs-examples/assets/webcam-transfer-learning/pacman-google.js) in frontend only